-Shop Small Saturday is a national movement sponsored in part by American Express to highlight unique, locally owned businesses.
-This is the 10th year for the program nationally.
-Downtown Palmer merchants have participated in the past, and every year it gets more popular.
+Small Business Saturday is part of a national "Shop Small" movement sponsored in part by American Express to highlight unique, locally owned businesses.
+This is the 11th year for the program nationally.
+Wasilla and Palmer merchants have participated in the past, and every year it gets more popular.
 Not only will you find great deals at many of the shops, you'll also find owners who welcome shoppers with free cookies, coffee, cider and other treats.

 Black Friday is also a chance to follow with the national movement created by REI, #OptOutside.
 Instead of battling shoppers for the greatest deal, spend time with your family outdoors.
-The Alaska State Parks are helping that movement by offering free parking at all Alaska State Parks facilities on Friday.